 The MMI code error usually goes away once you have proper network reception.
-But, if you are getting the error for a while then here are some methods you can use to fix the MMI code error on your android phone.
+But, if you are getting the error for a while then here are some methods you can use to fix the MMI code error on your Android phone.

 Method 1: Restart Your Android

-In spite, the MMI code has nothing to do with the network as it’s completely dependent on the manufacture and the model you are using.
+In spite, the MMI code has nothing to do with the network as it’s completely dependent on the manufacturer and the model you are using.
 Still, giving a restart can help you to fix the issue.